david-f-may/jnl/README.md

 I caught a nasty virus on 11/11/2023 and finally got to feeling better on 11/18/2023.

 Aches, fever, chills for a solid week.
-I took IVM and HCQ to help get over it.

 It didn't hit my lungs like Covid did.
 ```